airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 airbyte-server      |
 ```

-After you see the above banner printed out in the terminal window where you are running `docker-compose up`, visit [http://localhost:8000](http://localhost:8000) in your browser.
+After you see the above banner printed out in the terminal window where you are running `docker-compose up`, visit [http://localhost:8000](http://localhost:8000) in your browser and log in with the default credentials: username `airbyte` and password `password`.

 If this is the first time using the Airbyte UI, then you will be prompted to go through a first-time wizard.
 To skip it, click the "Skip Onboarding" button.